rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 - **What it is**: The PVC is a **64-bit code** stored in the flash memory and used to verify if the correct PIN was used during decryption.
 - **Purpose**: It serves as a **verification mechanism** to ensure the PIN entered by the user is correct.
 After the EDEK is decrypted, the PVC is compared with a tag value derived during the decryption process.
 - **How it works**: If the PVC matches the computed tag, it confirms that the decryption was performed using the correct PIN.
 If the PVC doesn’t match, the decryption fails, indicating an incorrect PIN.
-- Remark from the trezor documentation: The 64 bit PVC means that there is less than a 1 in 1019 chance that a wrong PIN will happen to have the same PVC as the correct PIN.
+- Remark from the trezor documentation: The 64-bit PVC means that there is less than a 1 in 1019 chance that a wrong PIN will happen to have the same PVC as the correct PIN.
 The existence of false PINs does not pose a security weakness since a false PIN cannot be used to decrypt the protected entries.

 #### Compute